 Pro Tips: See the Aling Aling Waterfall first then spend the rest of your time playing on the coolest natural playground in Bali.
 To avoid some bumps and scrapes wear a life vest to go down the natural waterslides.

-Hopefully you found some value in this most comprehensive list of the best Bali waterfalls in 2023.
-We will be updating this guide with the most recent information as our quest continues to visit all of the top waterfalls in Bali.
+I hope you find some value in this comprehensive list of the best waterfalls in Bali.
+We will be updating this guide with the most recent information as our quest continues to visit all of the top waterfalls on the Island of the Gods.

-If you have any questions or feel that we have missed something please reach out to us!
+If you have any questions or feel we have missed something, please comment or reach out to us!